-Deferred revenue relates to monies received in respect of future costs that will be incurred in relation to oil leak maintenance.
+Deferred revenue relates to monies received at financial close that is in respect of future costs that will be incurred in relation to oil leak maintenance.
 The company is amortising this income over the life of the project.

 13. Derivative financial assets / (liabilities)